Mbars7/Mbars7/README.md

 <h2>📜 Google Cybersecurity Certificate:</h2>

-- Obtaining the Google Cybersecurity Certificate involved working through a large number of labs covering a wide variety of topics.
+- Obtaining the Google Cybersecurity Certificate involved working through a large number of labs covering a wide range of topics.
 There were labs focused on security hardening, running playbooks, conducting security audits, and vulnerability assessments.
 These labs also provided hands-on experience with Python, Linux CL, SQL, Suricata, Splunk, and Chronicle.
 All labs and quizzes were completed at 100%.
 [Details](https://github.com/Mbars7/GoogleCybersecurityCert)